-The Business and Investor Side of Mike Ryan &Associates
+The Business and Investor Side of Our Business

-Commercial: Jobs, expectations, Federal Reserve policy weigh on commercial real estate.
+4) Commercial: Jobs, expectations, and Federal Reserve policy weighs on commercial real estate.
 Call us.
-We can help navigate these choppy waters, starting with good preparation and planning.
+Let us help you prepare the ways to best navigate these choppy waters.

-Commercial investing, as a whole, is far more diverse, with each client’s financial goals and interest, varying considerably.
-Our goal: Matching our clients with the best lending options and programs.
-Let’s talk.
+Good News: Commercial investing, as a whole, is quite diverse, able to match and meet most commercial investor’s financial goals and interest.
+Our goal: Matching each of our clients with the best lending options and customized programs.
+Let’s talk, today.

 Call us.
 We are here to help.

-Good News: Our commercial success is building steam.
-We offer flexible loans with excellent programs and great terms – plus our proven successes.
+Good News: Our commercial success continues.
+Two notes of success: completing the financing of a local tear-down, and closing a cash-out refinancing of a Mobile Home Park in Santa Cruz County.
+Why Mike: We offer flexible loans, excellent programs and great terms, plus our proven track record.
 It keeps our phone ringing.
 Let’s talk.
 We can help.

 Good News: We have great lending partners.
 They respect our work and attention to detail.
 This is good news for you, as they trust our approach and loan packages.
 In response, we carefully strive to maintain the quality of their depository relationships.
 This is called team chemistry and is what makes this lending relationship a winner.
 Join our team.